Selecting a medical waste disposal provider shouldn’t be taken lightly. There’s a lot of trust and risk that you put into these services.

 Be sure to ask about annual service rate increases, and be sure that the company discloses all potential fees and surcharges that might apply based on a particular service.
 The more questions you ask, the less likely you’ll be surprised by a change in how your service was billed.

-If you’re unsure of what you can dispose safely and where, it helps to have access to a quality customer service team who can answer your questions and are there when you need them.
+If you’re unsure of what you can dispose of safely and where it helps to have access to a quality customer service team who can answer your questions and are there when you need them.

 Do They Offer Online Training?

 OSHA compliance training is necessary to ensure that your company complies with all state and federal laws.
-There are courses that need to be taken annually, and others that need to be taken to ensure your employees understand the changes in policies from year to year.
+Some courses need to be taken annually, and others need to be taken to ensure your employees understand the changes in policies from year to year.
 Because you see patients and perform medical work, you must ensure your employees go through all necessary OSHA compliance training.

 The courses they offer should include: